Arkzenir/VSLockAndKey/README.md

   owner/group member — legitimate use never wears a key down.
 - **Key Files, for binding keys to a target.** Hold a key in your main hand and a key file of equal-or-higher metal tier in your offhand to open a binding dialog, where you pick yourself or one of your groups as the key's target.
-Any key/file combination works regardless of metal — a bronze file only needs to be bronze tier or better to file a bronze key, and can file a steel key too, as long as the file's own tier is high enough.
+A bronze file only needs to be bronze tier or better to file a bronze key, and can file a steel key too, as long as the file's own tier is high enough.
+Files wear down with use (real durability, breaks when spent) but aren't consumed outright by a single filing.
 - **Keyrings.** A holdable container that accepts only keys — right-click it (with nothing targeted) to open its own inventory screen and manage its contents.
 Keys inside a keyring you're carrying anywhere in your inventory work exactly as if